 Why does your credit score affect your home insurance rates?

 If you have a good score, you may be able to save money on your home insurance.
 That’s because insurance companies use these scores to indicate how likely you are to file a claim.
 The better the score, the lower the risk you’ll file a claim.
 If you have a poor insurance score, the insurance company may see you as a higher risk.
-As we said, that could lead to higher insurance rates and difficulties in getting insurance at all.
+As we said, that could lead to higher insurance rates or difficulties in getting insurance at all.

 How to get home insurance with bad credit.

 Unfortunately, there is no magic cure that will solve the homeowners insurance and bad credit debacle.
 However, there are some things that you can do to help get you on your way to getting home insurance at a reasonable rate.
 Here are our tips:

 1. Check your credit report.